mac-can/PCBUSB-Wrapper/README.md

 ### Trademarks

-Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
+Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries and regions. \
 PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany. \
 POSIX is a registered trademark of the Institute of Electrical and Electronic Engineers, Inc. \
 GNU C/C++ is a registered trademark of Free Software Foundation, Inc. \